BEST MATCHA TEA UK 2020 BUYER’S GUIDE

 - Matcha Health Benefits

 Matcha Tea Basics

-While matcha is predominantly used for drinks such as lattes, milkshakes, and ice drinks, you can—and should—use certain matcha grade that will work in an array of different baking recipes.
+While matcha is predominantly used for drinks such as lattes, milkshakes, and added to meal replacement shakes or ice drinks, you can—and should—use certain matcha grade that will work in an array of different baking recipes.

 The two most popular types of matcha are Usucha, or thin tea, which creates a lighter and slightly more bitter tea, and Koicha, or thick tea, which requires significantly more matcha than Usucha to make tea.
 Koicha is also made with more expensive matcha and produces a milder and sweeter tea than Usucha.